vcsreddy2004/AI-resume-builder/README.md

 - AI-powered suggestions for resume content (via OpenRouter API).

 # Getting Started with Create React App
-Follow these steps to set up and run the project.
+Fallow these steps to set up and run the project.

 ## Prerequisites
-Before running the project, ensure you have the following installed:
+Before running the project, ensure you have the fallowing installed:

 Node.js (Download from [here](https://nodejs.org/en/download))